 Terrorism Risk and Insurance

 Concerned about the limited availability of terrorism coverage in high-risk areas and its impact on the economy, Congress passed the Terrorism Risk Insurance Act (TRIA).
 The Act provides a temporary program that, in the event of major terrorist attack, allows the insurance industry and federal government to share losses according to a specific formula.
-TRIA was signed into law on November 26, 2002 and renewed again for two years in December 2005.
+TRIA was signed into law on November 26, 2002, and renewed again for two years in December 2005.
 Passage of TRIA enabled a market for terrorism insurance to begin to develop because the federal backstop effectively limits insurers’ losses, greatly simplifying the underwriting process.
-TRIA was extended for another seven years to 2014 in December 2007.
-The new law is known as the Terrorism Risk Insurance Program Reauthorization Act (TRIPRA) of 2007.
+TRIA was extended for another seven years to 2014 in December 2007 and renewed again for six years in January 2015.
+The new law is known as the Terrorism Risk Insurance Program Reauthorization Act (TRIPRA) of 2015.

 - A RAND Corporation study published in April 2014 found that in a terrorist attack with losses up to $50 billion, the federal government would spend more dealing with the losses than if it had continued to support a national terrorism risk insurance program because it would likely pay out more in disaster assistance.

 - Availability and Affordability of Coverage: A report by the President’s Working Group on Financial Markets made public in April 2014 generally supports the insurance industry’s view that the expiration of TRIA would make terrorism coverage more expensive and difficult to obtain.